 The parking lot is immediately adjacent to the cafeteria entrance with no steps or barriers.

 There is one wide flight of stairs down to the cafeteria.
-We are awaiting approval to install a chair lift but it is not yet installed.

 The bathroom facilities are NOT wheelchair accessible but do have handicapped rails.